-•The caliper mounting bracket assembly (1) should be installed first with clean, dry threads on the mounting bolts.
-Install the bracket from the rear side of the spindle by sliding the original stock bolts through the washer and bracket(1).
-Place shim washer (2) between the bracket (1) and the spindle (see Figure 1).
-The bracket must tighten squarely against the side of the spindle body.
-Inspect for interference from casting irregularities, machining ridges, burrs, etc. Use one thin shim (2) between the bracket (1) and spindle during initial trial fitting.
+•The caliper mount bracket assembly (1) should be installed first with clean, dry threads on the mounting bolts.
+Install the bracket from the inboard side by sliding the original OEM bolt through the bracket (1) and place a washer (2) between the bracket (1) and mounting upright.
+The bracket must tighten squarely against the inboard side of the caliper mount bosses on the upright.
+Inspect for interference from casting irregularities, machining ridges, burrs, etc. Use one thin shim (2) between the bracket and upright during initial trial fitting.